 In 1869, Swayne School was issued a charter as Talladega College by the Judge of Probate of Talladega County.
 Swayne Hall has remained in service as the symbol and spirit of the beginning of the HBCU.

 Talladega College has become one of the finest liberal arts schools in the country.
-For a school its size (nearly 1000 students), more graduates pursue advanced degrees than those of any other institution, one in 12, versus the national average of one in 25.
+For a school of its size, about 1000 students, more graduates pursue advanced degrees than those of any other institution — one in 12, versus the national average of one in 25.

 The HBCU is also represented by one of the largest proportionate shares of Fortune 1000 CEOs in the country.
 Ten of the graduates occupy seats in state houses across the country.
 Five of the graduates are sitting or emeriti college and university presidents.

 It has the most impressive record of any institution of any size in producing scientists and engineers and the vast majority earn advanced degrees.
 Consequently, many Talladega graduates are serving in the highest ranks of religious, corporate, and political echelons around the globe.

 Historic treasures: Swayne Hall, Foster Hall, DeForest Chapel, Savery Library, and the visually stunning Amsted Murals have been restored.

 Some of the student clubs at Talladega College are Biology Club, Business/Economics Club, Mathematics Club, Chemistry Club, Pre-Law Society, Society of Physics Scholars, Spanish Club, Psychology Club, Social Work Club, Arna Bontempts Historical Society, English Majors Association, Student Activities Council, and School Newspaper Staff.